n8design/htwoo/docs/README.md

 ![Be like water][logo]

-You will fine a complete list of assets in the [Style Guide](https://lab.n8d.studio/htwoo/htwoo-core/?p=all).
+You will find a complete list of assets in the [Style Guide](https://lab.n8d.studio/htwoo/htwoo-core/?p=all).

 ## Why just HTML and CSS